This post may contain affiliate links. See our disclosure policy.

 The key is to make sure your yeast is activated in the warm water and sugar mixture before you add it to the bowl of other ingredients.
 Visually, it should look foamy, not like a liquid.

-Always check the labels on your yeast packages or packet to make sure they aren’t expired and that you are using it within 4-6 months from the first use.
+Always check the labels on your yeast packages or packet to make sure it isn’t expired and that you are using it within 4-6 months from the first use.
 Also, be sure to keep yeast refrigerated or frozen after breaking the original seal.

 Video